Guide to Managing Spent Lamps

 Accumulation

-• Dating the container with the start date of accumulation.
+• Marking the container with the date that the first lamp is placed inside,

-• Any other method which clearly demonstrates the length of time that the universal waste has been accumulated from the date it becomes a waste.
+• Or any other method that clearly demonstrates the length of time the universal waste has been accumulated from the date it becomes waste.

 Recycling